 How to apply: Submit a CV/resumé and cover letter to Dr Mirella Koleva at info@quantopticon.co.uk.
 Learn more here

-Description: The Pritzker School of Molecular Engineering (PME), a unique interdisciplinary school launched by the University of Chicago in 2011, is seeking applications at the ranks of Assistant Professor, Associate Professor, and Professor.
-Before the start of employment, qualified applicants must hold a doctoral degree or equivalent in a field related to theoretical and/or computational quantum engineering, or related disciplines.
-They must also have a strong record of independent research in theoretical quantum science and engineering.
-Areas of interest include (but are not limited to) quantum information, quantum communication, quantum sensing, quantum error correction, quantum mechanical materials modeling, quantum optics and quantum simulation (including simulation on classical and quantum computers).
+Description: The Pritzker School of Molecular Engineering (PME), as part of a cluster hire in quantum science at the University of Chicago, has openings in both theoretical and experimental quantum science and engineering at the ranks of Assistant Professor, Associate Professor, and Professor.
+Areas of interest include (but are not limited to) quantum information, quantum computing, quantum communication, quantum sensing, quantum error correction, quantum mechanical materials modelling, quantum optics and quantum simulation.
+Review of applications will continue until the position is filled.

 Description: The High Lab at UChicago has an opening for a postdoctoral fellow to develop novel methods for silicon carbide (SiC) membrane generation for applications in microelectronics and quantum technologies.
 The research will explore chemical vapor deposition (CVD) of mixed SiC polytype heterostructures and other advanced material growth and fabrication techniques.
 The successful candidate will work closely with collaborators at Argonne National Laboratory to leverage a novel hard X-ray compatible SiC CVD instrument developed to characterize material growth in real time.
 The candidate will also work closely with scientists in the Quantum Foundry.
 There will be an opportunity to carry out some of the first experiments at the upgraded Advanced Photon Source (APS) to understand the structural and thermodynamic levers driving SiC heteropolytypism.
 Candidates with a background in any of the following are encouraged to apply: thin film synthesis (especially CVD), nanofabrication, wide bandgap electronics, and electrochemistry.
 Candidates should also be familiar with materials characterization tools, including Raman spectroscopy and XRD.